mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-The whole process of vision-text matching is denoted as:
+The entire vision–text matching process is formalized as:

-Here, $\mathcal{M}$ denotes a set comprising $N_e$ matched entities and $N_r$ matched relationships.
-As depicted in Figure~\ref{fig:framework}, the image region of $v$ ($r$) is attached as an attribute to its corresponding textual counterpart $n$ ($e$).
-Since a visual relationship $r$ involves two object regions, we merge them using the union of their bounding boxes.
+Here, $\mathcal{M}$ denotes a set comprising $N_e$ matched entities and $N_r$ matched relations.
+For each visual object $v$ or relation $r$, if it visually depicts a textual node $n$ or edge $e$, the pair $(n, v)$ or $(e, r)$ is regarded as a match.
+We then treat the image region of $v$ or $r$ as an attribute of its textual counterpart $n$ or $e$, thereby constructing a multimodal subgraph $\mathcal{G}$, as illustrated in Figure~\ref{fig:framework}.
+Specifically, $\mathcal{G}$ takes the textual graph $\mathcal{G}_t$ as its structural backbone and augments it with aligned visual elements from $\mathcal{G}_v$.
+Since a visual relation $r$ involves two objects, we merge them into a single region by taking the union of their bounding boxes.
+Unlike prior work~\cite{wan2025mmgraphrag,guo2025rag}, which represents images only as entities, our method explicitly models relations in the visual modality as first-class components.

-Through the above steps, we generate an image-text-aligned multimodal subgraph $\mathcal{G}$ for each document segment.
-These subgraphs are then aggregated into a complete graph by merging identical nodes and edges.
-Notably, only subgraphs from the same document are merged, ensuring that each document produces an independent multimodal KG.
-During retrieval, relevant KGs from different documents are dynamically composed based on the retrieval results.
+Following the above procedure, we construct an image–text-aligned multimodal subgraph for each document segment.
+Subgraphs from all segments are then aggregated into a complete graph by merging identical nodes and edges.
+Importantly, this merging is performed only among segments of the same document, ensuring that each document yields an independent multimodal KG.
+During retrieval, relevant KGs from multiple documents are dynamically composed according to the retrieval results.
 Since the construction process is query-independent, the entire pipeline can be executed offline, and each document requires processing only once.